Best 15 Cheap Places to Visit in Uganda – All the top places to visit

 Places to visit in Uganda Kampala

-Originally built on 7 hills, Kampala city is a vibrant city with a population of about 5 million people in the day and 2 million in the night.
-The capital is the largest of the urban centers in Uganda with lots of features that explain the history, traditions and cultures of the people of Uganda.
+Originally built on 7 hills, Kampala city is a vibrant city with a population of about 5 million people in the day and 2 million at night.
+The capital is the largest of the urban centers in Uganda with lots of features that explain the history, traditions, and cultures of the people of Uganda.
 Here are the best places to visit in Kampala;

 Uganda martyrs shrine